neefrehman/show-simplex-cli/README.md

 `show-simplex` also has two alternative visualisations of the simplex noise field: `block` and `angle`.
 To see them, use the appropriate command flags below.

-A `number` option is also available, to display the numeric value of the noise field at each point.
-This can be used alongside `block`, but will overwrite the character shown for other visualasations.

 ```shell
 show-simplex -b     # or --block
 ```